-Covid 19 Coronavirus: In Australia, New Zealanders are 'absolutely desperate' for help
+Covid 19 coronavirus: Kiwis in Australia 'absolutely desperate' for help

 Because of her age, he's also worried what will happen if she gets coronavirus.

-"I'm not angry (at my situation), I'm just really concerned, getting a little frustrated," he said.
+"I'm not angry, I'm just really concerned, getting a little frustrated," he said.

 "I can't even access my own money and get help with my own means."

-Robinson has been trying to access his superannuation fund to pay for his basic necessities, but it's not working out.
+Robinson has been trying to access his superannuation fund to pay for his basic necessities, but has been unsuccessful.

 "I talked to my super provider and I'm not allowed to apply for super to be taken out until April 14," he said.